 Applicants are expected to meet the following minimal requirements: mathematics through calculus, general physics, organic chemistry, physical chemistry (or the equivalent), and elementary biology.
 Students with deficient preparation in one or more of these categories may be admitted but required to remedy their deficiencies in the first years of graduate training, no graduate credit being granted for such remedial study.
 This will usually involve taking the courses in the categories in which the student has deficiencies.
 In certain instances, however, deficiencies may be corrected by examinations following independent or supervised study apart from formal courses.
-Furthermore, the program in biology is diverse, and in particular fields such as psychobiology and experimental psychology or in interdisciplinary programs such as neurophysiology-electrical engineering, other kinds of undergraduate preparation may be substituted for the general requirements listed above.
+Furthermore, the program in biology is diverse, and in particular fields such as neurophysiology-electrical engineering, other kinds of undergraduate preparation may be substituted for the general requirements listed above.
 Graduate Record Examinations (verbal, quantitative, and the advanced test in any science) are required of applicants for graduate admission intending to major in biology.